Yoann-Renard/AI-Neural-Network_Machine-Learning/README.md

 # AI Neural Network Machine Learning
-### Python program that can learn for data using different neuron structure ( work in progress )
+### Python program that can learn from data using different neuron structures. ( work in progress )

 Run "RunNeurone.py".